GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 #### Check user profile

-Once oxTrust login is successful, check user data: Navigate to `Personal` > `Profile`.
-Alternatively you can use the browsing session you initially opened with administrator privileges and navigate to `Users` > `Manage people` to inspect the recently created entry.
+Once oxTrust login is successful, check user data by navigating in oxTrust to `Personal` > `Profile`.
+Alternatively you can use the admin user and navigate to `Users` > `Manage people` to inspect the recently created user entry.

-To check the actual profile data received in Passport, check this [section](#inspecting-profile-data).
+To check the actual profile data received during the authentication transaction, check this [section](#inspecting-profile-data).

-If you modify some aspect of your profile in the social site and attempt to relogin, the attribute updates will also be applied in local Gluu LDAP.
+If you modify some aspect of your profile on the social site and attempt to re-login, the attribute updates will also be applied in your local Gluu LDAP.

-## Making other applications use Passport authentication flow
+## Making other applications use inbound identity

 In the previous section we experimented with an authentication flow to access oxTrust.
 There are two ways to force other applications to leverage the inbound identity authentication flow:

-1. To make this workflow the default authentication workflow for all apps, in oxTrust navigate to `Configuration` > `Manage Authentication` and set the `default_acr` value to `passport_social`.
+1. Make this the default authentication workflow for *all* apps: in oxTrust navigate to `Configuration` > `Manage Authentication` >  `Default Authentication` and set the `default_acr` value to `passport_social`.

-1. To make specific apps leverage this flow, adjust the code in your app so the authorization request sends as `acr_value` the string `passport_social` (the name of the custom interception script you enabled to support this workflow).
+1. Make specific apps leverage this flow: adjust the code in your app so the authorization request sends as `acr_value` the string `passport_social` (the name of the custom interception script you enabled in Gluu to support this workflow).

 For more information on `acr_value` manipulation, check this [page](../admin-guide/openid-connect/index.md#authentication).

-Additionally, you can bypass the provider selection page and force explicit usage of an existing provider by supplying a [custom authorization parameter](#preselecting-an-external-provider) with your authorization request.
+Additionally, you can bypass the provider selection page and force explicit usage of a configured provider by supplying a [custom authorization parameter](#preselecting-an-external-provider) with your authorization request.

 ## Inspecting profile data

-For debugging purposes, you can print the contents of profile data you are receiving from the external provider.
+For debugging purposes, you can print the contents of profile data received from the external provider.

 Follow these steps:

-1. Locate the `js` file of the identity provider you are interested in.
-See folder `/opt/gluu/node/passport/server/auth` inside Gluu chroot.
+1. Locate the `js` file of the target identity provider.
+Inside the Gluu chroot, check `/opt/gluu/node/passport/server/auth`

-1. If missing, add a line of code like this `var logger = require('../utils/logger')` at the very top of the file.
+1. If missing, at the very top of the file add a line of code like this `var logger = require('../utils/logger')`

-1. Find the line of code starting with `var userProfile...` and just **before** it, add this: `logger.log2('info', 'Profile data received was %s:', JSON.stringify(profile))`.
+1. Find the line of code starting with `var userProfile...` and just **before** it, add this: `logger.log2('info', 'Profile data received was %s:', JSON.stringify(profile))`

-1. Find the line of code starting with `return done...` and just **before** it, add: `logger.log2('info', 'Profile data sent is: %s', JSON.stringify(userProfile))`.
+1. Find the line of code starting with `return done...` and just **before** it, add: `logger.log2('info', 'Profile data sent is: %s', JSON.stringify(userProfile))`

-1. Save the file.
+1. Save the file

-1. Restart passport: issue `service passport restart` from within chroot command line.
+1. Restart passport by running the following command within the chroot: `service passport restart`

-The couple of log statements added print all profile data received from the external provider in JSON format, and the portion of that profile actually processed by Gluu, respectively.
+The two log statements added will print all profile data received from the external provider in JSON format, and the portion of that profile actually processed by Gluu, respectively.

 Do a login attempt by choosing the external provider of your interest, then check the contents of [passport node logs](#about-passport-logs).